Never travel without TRAVEL INSURANCE! I use, and recommend, SafetyWing

 Before setting out on your Galloway Forest Park camping adventure, I’d strongly recommend picking up an Ordnance Survey map (OS map) of the area.

-These are some of the most detailed topographical maps in the world, and are incredibly helpful when planning walks and places to camp.
-They are particularly useful when scouting out good places for wild camping in Galloway Forest Park.
+These are some of the most detailed topographical maps in the world.
+They’re incredibly helpful when planning walks and places to camp.

 Planning a trip but not sure where to start?
 It can be overwhelming, I know.
 But there is another way…